 Method 4: Modify the wp-activate.php file

 If you cannot find the .maintenance file mentioned above, you can try this method.
-Locate the wp-activate.php file in your website's root directory.
-You can modify it via SSH or download it locally via FTP for editing.
-On line 9, change `define( 'WP_INSTALLING', true );` to: `define( 'WP_INSTALLING', false);`.
-Then upload the file and refresh your website to regain normal access.
+Find the wp-activate.php file in the website root directory, and modify it via SSH or by downloading it to your local machine via FTP.

 Method for manually updating WordPress